ever-been/everDoc/src/book/markdown/taskapi.md

 		}
 	}

-If this class is in a Maven project as described in the [Maven Plugin and Packaging](#user.bpkplugin) section, it can be packaged into a BPK package by invoking `mvn package`.
+If this class is in a Maven project as described in the [\ref*{user.bpkplugin} (Maven Plugin and Packaging)](#user.bpkplugin) section, it can be packaged into a BPK package by invoking `mvn package`.
 This package can be uploaded and run from the Web Interface.

 BEEN provides several APIs for user-written tasks: